CYCLE UP! Sustainable Residency Programme

 Overview

-The programme will be based on the key artistic values of the project - sustainability, learning and sharing, inclusion, connection, impact and change - which are described more in the CYCLE UP! artistic vision.
-Sustainability is also at the heart of this residency, in terms of production, exhibition, mobility, project management and the networks we will create.
+The programme is based on the key artistic values of learning, sharing, inclusion, connection, impact, and change, as outlined in the CYCLE UP! artistic vision.
+Most importantly, sustainability is central to every aspect of the residency — production, exhibition, mobility, project management, and the networks we aim to build.

 What is included?